1st DUI Penalties in Georgia

 First DUI Penalties & Consequences in Georgia

-Being charged with a first offense DUI in Georgia can be a frightening and overwhelming experience, especially if you’ve never been through the criminal justice system before.
+Being charged with a first DUI in Georgia can be a frightening and overwhelming experience, especially if you’ve never been through the criminal justice system before.
 Even though a first-time DUI is classified as a misdemeanor, the penalties are serious and can have lasting consequences on your personal and professional life.

 A DUI conviction in Georgia can result in jail time, driver’s license suspension, steep fines, and mandatory DUI education programs.
 Additionally, a criminal record can impact your employment, insurance rates, and ability to drive legally.
 These penalties make it critical to take your first DUI charge seriously and seek strong legal representation.